BrownAppliedCryptography/brownappliedcryptography.github.io/src/docs/projects/cipher.md

 You may write tests in any of the `test/**.cpp` files in the Doctest format.
 If you want to add any new tests, make sure to add the file in line 4 of `test/CMakeLists.txt` so that `cmake` can pick up on the new files.
 Examples have been included in the assignment stencil.
 To run the tests run `make test` in the `build` directory.

-It may be difficult to find suitable system parameters for some of the ciphers.
+It may be difficult to find suitable system parameters for some of the protocols.
 Moreover, because we are using `long`s to store our values, integer overflow is a real problem.
 To combat this, we provide some system parameters below that we expect to work.

 TODO: Find system parameters.